Lastbilshjulet/ratio/README.md

 - [x] Reading expenses
 - [ ] Adding expenses
 - [ ] Comparing expenses in a group
+- [ ] Add redirect after log in in case of not being redirected there
 - [ ] Improve styling on all viewports
 - [ ] More...